-Due to the accountability pause for 2021-22, this accountability handbook should be used differently than in a typical year.
-To ensure access to a reference of the accountability system in Colorado as it was intended, this document remains mostly unaltered; the major exceptions due to the pause years are summarized below.
-Additionally, throughout the document, there will be a blue text box in the beginning of each section highlighting what accountability elements have been paused or altered for the 2021-22 school year, if applicable.
-See below for an example of the text box:
+Due to resuming calculation of frameworks in 2022-2023, this accountability handbook should be used differently than in a typical year.
+To ensure access to a reference of the accountability system in Colorado as it was originally intended, this document remains mostly unaltered; the major differences in 2022 due to SB22-137 and state board actions are summarized below.
+Additionally, throughout the document, there will be a blue text box in the beginning of each section highlighting what accountability elements have been paused or altered for the 2022-23 school year, if applicable.
+See below for an example of the text box.